Toca's Miracle: Re-releases

-In 2007, "I Need A Miracle" was covered by Danish production team KLM Music featuring re-recorded vocals by Coco Star.
-The cover version was released as "I Need A Miracle".
+In 2007, "I Need a Miracle" was covered by Danish production team KLM Music featuring re-recorded vocals by Coco Star.
+The cover version was released as "I Need a Miracle".

-In 2008, it was announced that a re-release of "Toca's Miracle" would be released under the name "Toca's Miracle 2008".
+In 2008, it was announced that a re-release of "Toca's Miracle" would be released under the title "Toca's Miracle 2008".
 The production of one of the remixes is similar to the original version, but features a more "retro-rave" edit, with the song being remixed by InPetto.
 The song's composition was described as "subdued, electro-tinged sound, which betrays a marked deep house influence, 'Toca's Miracle 2008' veers perilously close to sounding classy."
-The song was eventually re-released in Australia as a CD single by Tinted Records, while it was released in Europe around Spring 2008 by Tiger Records and Spinnin' Records with new artwork.
-Other remixes by Wideboys, Richard Durand and Wes Clarke.
+The song was eventually re-released in Australia as a CD single by Tinted Records, while it was released in Europe around spring 2008 by Tiger Records and Spinnin' Records with new artwork.
+Other remixes were by Wideboys, Richard Durand and Wes Clarke.

 In 2012, the song was re-released as "Toca's Miracle (2012 Update)".
-The song was issued on a compilation series which was issued by Ministry of Sound.
+It was issued on a compilation series issued by Ministry of Sound.

 In April 2022, 22 years after its original release, "Toca's Miracle" by Fragma was re-released digitally following the release of a new vocal version recorded by Tess.
 This version also features on the new 20th anniversary edition of Fragma's debut album Toca.

-On 1 July 2022, Coco Star released a new version of "Toca's Miracle" on Spinnin' Records.
-The release is credited solely to Coco Star, but is musically similar to the 2000 Fragma version.
+On 1 July 2022, Coco Star released a new version of "I Need a Miracle" on Spinnin' Records.
+The release is credited solely to Coco Star, but is musically similar to "Toca's Miracle".